RocketCommunicationsInc/astro-tailwind/README.md

 Reference [Demo Site](https://astro-tailwind-config.netlify.app/) for a list of available colors and utilities.

 For more detailed information, see our [Design Token Documentation](https://astrouxds.org/design-tokens/system)

+## Recommended Plugins

+Tailwind doesn't support shadow parts out of the box so we highly recommend also installing this [Tailwind Custom Elements Plugin](https://github.com/KonnorRogers/tailwindcss-plugin-custom-elements)